 Attar vs Perfume: What Indians Actually Mean When They Say ‘Ittar’

-Walk into any old-city lane in Hyderabad, Lucknow or Bhendi Bazaar and someone will hand you a tiny glass vial and say, *‘sir, ittar try kar lo.’* Walk into a duty-free in Delhi and someone will spray you with something that costs ten times more.
+Walk into any old-city lane in Hyderabad, Lucknow or Bhendi Bazaar and within ninety seconds someone will hand you a tiny glass vial and say, sir, ittar try kar lo.
+Walk into a duty-free at Delhi airport and someone will spray you with something that costs ten times more.
 Both are called perfume in casual conversation.
-Both are very, very different things.
+They are very, very different things.

-Here’s the short version.
-Attar (or ittar) is a concentrated, alcohol-free oil — traditionally hydro-distilled in copper degs and matured in sandalwood.
-Perfume in the modern sense is an alcohol-based blend: a few drops of fragrance oil dissolved into ethanol so it sprays, opens fast and evaporates in layers.
+The short version goes like this.
+Attar (or ittar) is a concentrated, alcohol-free oil, traditionally hydro-distilled in copper degs and matured in sandalwood.
+Perfume in the modern sense is an alcohol-based blend: a few drops of fragrance oil dissolved into ethanol so it sprays, opens fast and evaporates in distinct layers.

 Which means attar lives close to the skin.
-It doesn’t throw a cloud across the room.
-You lean in, somebody catches it, that’s the deal.
-A spray perfume is louder — it announces itself, then quietly fades over a few hours into something more intimate.
+It does not throw a cloud across the room.
+You lean in, somebody catches it, that is the deal.
+A spray perfume is louder by design.
+It announces itself, then quietly fades over a few hours into something more intimate.

-The other quiet truth: most ‘attars’ sold today are actually fragrance oils — synthetic concentrates in a jojoba or DPG base, not true distillations.
-That’s not bad.
-It’s just not the same thing your dadi’s pharmacist was selling in 1978.
-If the label says *‘CPO’* or *‘concentrated perfume oil’*, you’re in the modern category.
+The other quiet truth most attar sellers will not volunteer: a lot of what is sold as ittar today is actually fragrance oil — synthetic concentrates dissolved in a jojoba or DPG base, not true distillations.
+That is not necessarily bad, it just is not the same thing your dadi's pharmacist was selling in 1978.
+If the label says CPO or concentrated perfume oil, you are in the modern category.

 When to wear which?
-Attar for weddings, evening prayers, festivals, the kind of moments where you want something rooted and personal.
-A spray perfume for the office, dates, travel — anywhere you want a top note, a middle and an end.
+Attar for weddings, evening prayers, festivals, the kind of moments where you want something rooted and personal that only the person next to you will catch.
+A spray perfume for the office, dates, travel, anywhere you want a proper top note, a middle and an end.

-Now the fun part.
+Now the part where the lines genuinely blur.
 With a DIY perfume kit you can blend in either direction.
 Want an attar-style oil?
-Skip the carrier alcohol and blend your six oils straight into a roll-on.
+Skip the perfumer's alcohol and blend your six oils straight into a roll-on.
 Want a modern EDP-style spray?
-Mix the same oils into perfumer’s alcohol at roughly 20% concentration.
-Same notes.
-Two completely different objects.
+Mix the same oils into alcohol at roughly 20% concentration.
+Same notes, two completely different objects.

 We built the Signature Kit for exactly this reason — refined oils that behave beautifully both as a close-to-skin attar and as a sprayable signature scent.
-One palette, two formats, your choice.
+One palette, two formats, your call.

-So the next time someone in a bazaar says *‘this is real attar’* and someone in a mall says *‘this is real perfume’* — they’re both telling the truth.
+So the next time someone in a Charminar bazaar tells you 'this is real attar' and someone in a Lower Parel mall tells you 'this is real perfume', they are both telling the truth.
 Just in different languages.

 "Attar is a sentence.
 Perfume is a paragraph.
 One isn’t better — they’re just different forms of writing with smell."